-Buffalo, NY Divorce Attorney & Lawyer
+Buffalo, NY Divorce Attorney

 Guiding clients through marriage dissolution in Erie & Niagara counties

 Divorce can be one of the most significant and emotionally trying experiences in a person’s life.
-Even if the separation is amicable and desired by both parties, it is difficult to effectively come to agreements on property and debt division, alimony, child support, child custody and other issues.
+Even if the separation is amicable and desired by both parties, it is difficult to effectively come to agreements on property and debt division, alimony, child support, child custody, and other issues.
 Since 1976, the legal team at Pusatier Sherman Abbott & Sugarman, LLP has worked for people in Buffalo and throughout Western New York to ensure our clients get the most optimal result possible out of the divorce process.

-We Care for you in your Divorce Proceedings
+We Care for You in Your Divorce Proceedings

-The Buffalo divorce attorneys at our law firm assist clients in getting through this challenging time by helping them select the best legal method of achieving their goals.
+The Buffalo divorce lawyers at our law firm assist clients in getting through this challenging time by helping them select the best legal method of achieving their goals.
 This could mean representing a client in litigation — whether going to trial or negotiating a settlement of the issues between the attorneys before trial.
 Or it may involve advising clients to use divorce mediation or representing them in collaborative divorce.
 Every situation is different, and the attorneys at Pusatier Sherman Abbott & Sugarman, LLP believe that a client needs to understand all of his or her options before deciding on the strategy that is best in their given circumstances.

 Marital dissolution in Buffalo, NY